Context-Aware Semantic Segmentation via Stage-Wise Attention: Method

 The HR and LR features may differ in spatial size; they are flattened into token sequences before fusion.

 \paragraph{Cross-attention fusion block.} At each stage $s$, we perform multi-head cross-attention (MHA) from HR queries to LR keys/values:

-The final HR features at stage $s$, $\tilde H_s$ is obtained via a residual connection and an optional learned gate $\gamma_s$:
+The final HR features at stage $s$, $\tilde H_s$, are obtained via a residual connection and an optional learned gate $\gamma_s$:

 where $\gamma_s = \tanh(g_s)$ is a learned scalar stage-wise gate broadcast over HR tokens.
-The gate controls how much contextual features from the LR stream is injected into HR features.
-While it can improve training stability, the ungated variant slightly outperforms it; both versions are reported in \S~\ref{sec:experiments}.
+The gate controls how much contextual information from the LR stream is injected into HR features.
+In practice, the ungated variant slightly outperforms the gated one, so we use the ungated version by default and report both settings in \S~\ref{sec:experiments}.